Chatsworth House, Derbyshire, Peak District. Home of the Dukes of Devonshire.

 Chatsworth House in Derbyshire, in the Peak District.
 Home of the Dukes of Devonshire, the Cavendish Family.
 First built by Bess of Hardwick.
 Mary Queen of Scots was imprisoned here.
 The greatest house of the Peak District, set in a large park.

+William and Bess's son, also called William Cavendish, was created first Earl of Devonshire in 1618 and in 1694 the fourth Earl was created the first Duke of Devonshire - partly as a reward for supporting the Glorious Revolution.
 The first Duke rebuilt Chatsworth in Classical style between 1686 and 1707, using an obscure Dutch architect called William Talman.
 He later fired Talman and the house was completed by Thomas Archer.

 The Library and North Wing were added by the 6th Duke between 1790 and 1858, the work of Wyatville, and the stables and bridges over the River Derwent were added in the 18th century by Paine.
 The park was landscaped by the 4th Duke (1720-1764), who engaged 'Capability' Brown to reshape the formal garden into the more natural one you see today.